ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 responses (e.g., 10 seconds) to handle domain category and reputation updates.
 Short TTLs allow for quick adaptation to dynamic changes in domain filtering decisions, but can result in increased query traffic.
-In cases where updates are less frequent, TTL values of 30 to 60 seconds MAY provide a better balance, reducing server load while still ensuring reasonable flexibility for updates.
+In cases where updates are less frequent, TTL values of 30 to 60 seconds might provide a better balance, reducing server load while still ensuring reasonable flexibility for updates.

 If the query includes the SDE option as per {{client-request}}, the server MUST